at Crellin Park & PS21 (Chatham), 15 January - 20 March 2022

-In the sad spirit of the moment, we are presenting this all virtually.
+In the sad spirit of the moment, we are presenting much of this virtually.
 Our goal is that you will be able to complete this course on your own with the help of a smart phone or tablet.
 Of course, you can also download and print out materials at home.
 We also have a few of ye olde hard copies of the ID cards.
 These are plasticized and available on loan or for purchase (at cost for $20).
-Contact me if you would like to arrange for the well-distanced Chatham pick up of a set.
+A few of the species included in the last installment are absent for the hard copies.
+Contact us if you would like to arrange for the well-distanced Chatham pick up of a set.

 Questions and Problems:

-I AM GLAD TO HELP!
-Email me with questions or problems.
+WE ARE GLAD TO HELP!
+Email us with questions or problems.
 If you're struggling with an unknown tree, please send a close-up photograph of its buds.

 We have offered various versions of this course over the years (but never in a self-guided mode), and so we have a general resources page that provides some additional cheat sheets and images that we have created.
 Below is a listing of some of our favorite resources created by others.
 We each have our own way of learning, so take a look at several field guides and find what works best for you.

 - Core & Ammons is what I used when first trying to learn winter buds and is free on-line.
 It has basic but functional diagrams of buds, but it doesn't give you such a good idea of the whole tree.